 What to expect from your doctor

-- What are the problems or symptoms that concern you?
+- What problems or symptoms are you worried about?

-- Have you noticed that your symptoms get worse in certain situations?
-If yes, what are those situations, and how do you handle them?
+- Have you seen your symptoms get worse at certain times?
+If so, when do your symptoms get worse and how do you handle that when it happens?

 - Do you have close friends or family?
-If not, does it bother you?
+If not, does that bother you?

 - How would you describe yourself?

-- Do you frequently choose to do things by yourself?
+- Do you often choose to do things by yourself?

-- Do you confide in anyone who is not in your immediate family?
+- Do you share your thoughts with anyone who is not in your immediate family?

 - Have you ever thought about harming yourself or others?
 Have you ever done so?

-- Have your family members or friends expressed concern about your behavior?
+- Have your family members or friends been worried about your behavior?

-- Have any of your close relatives been diagnosed with or treated for mental illness?
+- Have any of your close relatives been treated for mental health conditions?